nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Sorts the list using the following format:

-* SimpleTask is listed above Deadline and Event.
+* Simple Task is listed above Deadline and Event.
-* Deadline is  listed below SimpleTask and above Event.
+* Deadline is  listed below Simple Task and above Event.
-* Event is  listed below SimpleTask and Event.
+* Event is  listed below Simple Task and Event.
 * When comparing 2 tasks of the same class:
     * SimpleTask
         * The task with lesser tags is listed above the task with more tags.